 In a shifting real estate market, the guidance and expertise that Inman imparts are never more valuable.
 Whether at our events, or with our daily news coverage and how-to journalism, we’re here to help you build your business, adopt the right tools — and make money.
-Join us in person in Las Vegas at Connect, and utilize your Select subscription for all the information you need to make the right decisions.
+Join us in person at Inman Connect New York and utilize your Select subscription for all the information you need to make the right decisions.
 When the waters get choppy, trust Inman to help you navigate.

 There are numerous examples of this in real life.
 Abraham Lincoln lost many elections on his way to the presidency.
-J.K.
-Rowling received many rejection letters before finding a publisher for Harry Potter.
 A young Walt Disney was famously fired from a newspaper for allegedly lacking imagination.
+And let’s not get started with Elon Musk.

-Then, on Tuesday, two more dominos fell when the layoff frenzy jumped to the brokerage side of the business and both Compass and Redfin cut hundreds of jobs.
-All told, the layoffs at those two companies, as well as earlier rounds at more than a dozen mortgage firms, mean that today there are many thousands of people who were working in real estate a year ago but who have since lost their jobs.
+Among those companies, Compass, Zillow and Redfin cut hundreds of jobs.
+All told, the layoffs at those three companies, as well as earlier rounds at more than a dozen mortgage firms, mean that today there are many thousands of people who were working in real estate a year ago but who have since lost their jobs.

 This is a shitty situation.
 There’s no other way to put it.
-And while everyone is hopeful that whatever is happening right now will soon pass, there’s a chance things will get worse before they get better.
+And while everyone is hopeful that whatever is happening right now will soon pass, there’s a chance that ray of sunshine might remain in the shadows well into 2023, if not longer.
 For instance, some experts believe the industry is poised to lose tens of thousands of agents, who so far have not been the primary focus of recent job cuts.

 The good news is that even as some companies cut positions, others are still hiring.
 Here are a few resources for those currently looking for work: